 Employees who have questions or concerns about this policy should be directed to the Office of Human Resources.
 Students who have questions or concerns are encouraged to contact the Office of Community Standards.

-Reviewed 8/2019 by Peter Wiernicki, Community Standards
+Review and Revised 8/2023 by Peter Wiernicki, Community Standards